 As part of the Company's lease arrangement for its European offices, the Company is required to maintain a restricted cash account with a financial institution.
-As of December 31, 2021, the balance in the restricted cash account is \$1.0 million.
+As of December 31, 2022, the balance in the restricted cash account in this regard is \$0.4 million.